 ‘It’s offensive’: Students on why pronouncing their names properly is a big deal

-Three years after the pair’s appearance on Love Island, some Yewande v Lucie beef has come to light via old Instagram comments unearthed yesterday on Reddit.
+Three years after the pair’s appearance on Love Island, Yewande and Lucie’s beef came to light via old Instagram comments unearthed on Reddit.
 After being asked how she felt about Yewande calling her a “horrible person”, Lucie responded claiming Yewande had “always bullied” her.

-Since the comments resurfaced, Yewande has responded to the allegation in a tweet saying Lucie “refused” to call her by her name.
-Other Islanders, such as Amber Gill and Amy Hart, have also weighed in, supporting Yewande.
+Since the comments resurfaced, Yewande responded to the allegation in a tweet saying Lucie “refused” to call her by her name.
+Other Islanders, such as Amber Gill and Amy Hart, also weighed in supporting Yewande.

 Amber revealed that Lucie had asked to call Yewande by “Y”.
 As in a single letter of the alphabet.

 The thing is what Lucie’s done is something most ethnic minorities with non-Anglo names have had to go through.
 And I hate to break it to you, it’s not acceptable.

 It starts in primary school with a teacher absolutely butchering your name, or kids teasing your “funny sounding” name.
 Then you reach secondary school and college and start wishing you had a name that was “normal”.
 Then you hit uni and you’ve given up trying to correct people, and you’ve lost a part of your cultural heritage and identity.